Llapanchik

 Four Continents, 2026.
 Collage created from archival images of engravings by Adriaen Collaerty (16th century) and Antonio Salvador Carmona (19th century) from the series Four Continents.
 Printed on Hahnemühle paper.
 Wood frame.
 244,5X55cm

-This project consists of an extensive production of collages developed from the Quechua concept of Llapanchik, which translates as “All of us,” referring to a broad notion of community.
+The project consists of creating a comprehensive collection of collages centered on the Quechua term Llapanchik, meaning «All of us,» referring to a broad notion of community.
 This expression also evokes Walt Whitman’s poem Song of Myself (1892) which addresses the tension between the individual and the collective in various passages, until stating emphatically:

 “I am large, I contain multitudes.”

 The collages visually address these concepts from a feminist and decolonial perspective.
 They are created from etchings by European artists, mostly sourced from public domain archives of the Museo Nacional del Prado, The Metropolitan Museum of Art, the Rijksmuseum, and others.
 Graphic production, particularly during the period coinciding with the conquest of America, represents and disseminates the advance of Reason over magical and religious thought, and is closely linked to the scientific and geographical discoveries that characterize European Modernity between the Renaissance and the Enlightenment.
-The themes of these works contain a series of elements that symbolize European hegemonic dominance through mythological and allegorical subjects, represented by female figures.
+The subjects of these pieces include a range of symbols that highlight European supremacy via mythological and allegorical themes, often depicted by feminine figures.
 The conflict with the worldviews of the Indigenous peoples of the Americas and their corresponding systems of representation is never resolved: the allegories attempt to describe new realities without engaging in dialogue with them.

 In Llapanchik, Acha-Kutscher digitally reworks all this visual material, transforming it into graphic motifs inspired by textile designs from pre-Columbian cultures of Peru and Mexico.
 The result is a mosaic whose meaning shifts as it presents fragmented images, where several worlds coexist and juxtapose each other, generating a multifaceted vision that proposes new visual structures.